DbSchema Layouts

 2. Foreign Keys

-Foreign keys can also have different visual representations based on their cardinality and ordinality.
-These are consequences of the nature of columns and indexes.
+In logical design, foreign keys have a different representations based on their cardinality and ordinality.

 • Cardinality represents the maximum number of times an entry from a table can relate to entries from another table.